mesosphere/dcos-docs-site/pages/1.13/release-notes/1.13.0-beta1/index.md

 dcos-monitoring now enables Grafana dashboards to be displayed on read-only devices such as SmartTVs, kiosks or public panels.
 -->

-## Service automation
-- Support secure computing mode (seccomp) profiles. <!--(DCOS-49134)-->

-    Secure computing mode (`seccomp`) is a feature provided by the Linux kernel.
-You can use secure computing mode to restrict the actions allowed within a container.
-You can enable secure computing mode for Docker containers and Universal Runtime Containers (URC) if the operating system you are using supports it.

-    WIth DC/OS, you can use a seccomp profile to deny access to specific system calls by default.
-The profile defines a default action and the rules for overriding that default action for specific system calls.

-    Using a secure computing mode profile is an important option if you need to secure access to containers and operations using the principle of least privilege.

 ## Storage
 - Update Rex-Ray to support NVMe EBS volumes. <!--(DCOS-50047)-->